-COURSE SUBJECT CREDITS HOURS YEARS SEMESTERS SUBJECT DESCRIPTION Plant Molecular Phylogeny 2 30 3-5 Spring Discussion of current topics in molecular phylogeny and evolution of vascular plants Advanced Ecology 2 30 3-5 Fall Review of current topics on the maintenance and origin of biodiversity patterns based on taxonomic, functional and phylogenetic properties.
+COURSE SE SUBJECT c CREDITS HOURS YEARS SEMESTERS SUBJECT DESCRIPTION Plant Molecular Phylogeny 2 30 3-5 Spring Discussion of current topics in molecular phylogeny and evolution of vascular plants Advanced Ecology 2 30 3-5 Fall Review of current topics on the maintenance and origin of biodiversity patterns based on taxonomic, functional and phylogenetic properties.
 Freshwater Biology 2 30 3-5 Spring Life historical characteristics of freshwater fishes (primary freshwater fish, amphidromous fish, catadoromous fish) in the Ryukyu Archipelago SE Fish and Shellfish Molecular Population Genetics 2 30 3-5 Fall Genetic species identification of fish and shellfish, existence of cryptic species, exploration of genetic markers for stock identification, study method for aquatic organisms will be presented and discussed.
 How to write dissertation will be instructed.
-DOCTORAL COURSE ELECTIVE SIAL Advanced Biodiversity of Marine Invertebrates 2 30 3-5 Spring Discussion of marine biodiversity, historical and modern problems in its estimation, and varying concepts of species and methodologies to detect and count them.
-CTORAL SPECIAL Advanced Marine Ecology 2 30 3-5 Fall Reviews and discussions of recent topics in ecology of coral reef organisms with emphasis on responses of the organisms to climate change.
+DOCTORAL COURSE TIVE SIAL Advanced Biodiversity of Marine Invertebrates 2 30 3-5 Spring Discussion of marine biodiversity, historical and modern problems in its estimation, and varying concepts of species and methodologies to detect and count them.
+CTORAI ELECTIVE SPECIAL Advanced Marine Ecology 2 30 3-5 Fall Reviews and discussions of recent topics in ecology of coral reef organisms with emphasis on responses of the organisms to climate change.
 DO Coral Disease 2 30 3-5 Spring Overview of coral diseases/syndromes for conservation of future coral reefs Species Biology 2 30 3-5 Fall Discussion and presentation about the definition, identification and characteristics of "species".
 Ecology of Tropical Coasts 2 30 3-5 Fall Review on current topics of tropical coastal ecology, including coral reefs and discussion on environmental issues.
 Advanced Seminar of Reproductive Biology 2 30 3-5 Fall Seminar and laboratory work on reproductive biology.
-Evolutionary Biology of Tropical Organisms 2 30 3-5 Fall
+Evolutionary Biology of Tropical Organisms 2 30 3-5 Fall Discussion about evolutionary mechanisms that create biodiversity in the tropics.